 - Using temperature setbacks for low-demand times – when a commercial building is unoccupied, less cooling will be needed.
 With these controls in place, you will be able to set back indoor temperature settings to a higher temperature at night or when a facility is closed, reducing overall costs.
 For example, your thermostat can be set to 72 degrees during business hours, and 76 degrees during non business hours, all programmed through your control settings.

-Other than having your air conditioning systems professionally inspected and tuned-up by an HVAC professional at least once a year — in the spring for cooling systems and in the fall for heating systems — all of the ways to address these common air conditioning challenges are consistent: monitor them closely and perform routine maintenance.
+Other than having your air conditioning systems professionally inspected and tuned-up by an HVAC professional at least once a year—in the spring for cooling systems and in the fall for heating systems—all of the ways to address these common air conditioning challenges are consistent: monitor them closely and perform routine preventive maintenance.

-As a facility manager, you know that these tasks require long-term planning, budgeting, and high levels of organization, all requiring a lot of your most precious resource — time.
-To help you get the most out of your time, learn more about how you can use a computerized maintenance management system (CMMS) and its preventive maintenance capabilities to streamline your A/C operations and manage maintenance in once central hub.
+As a facility manager, you know that these tasks require long-term planning, budgeting, and high levels of organization, all requiring a lot of your most precious resource—time.
+To get the most out of your limited time you can use a computerized maintenance management system (CMMS) and its preventive maintenance capabilities to streamline your A/C operations and manage maintenance in once central hub.